-Pop Art Portrait Lesson - Bob Marley
+Pop Art Portraits - Bob Marley

 Color is used symbolically in our Pop Art Portrait of the Wailers front man to suggest that he took reggae from its Jamaican roots to a wider 'spectrum' of musical appreciation.

-Pop Art Group Lesson - Bob Marley
+Pop Art Group Project - Bob Marley

 In our Pop Art Group Project of Bob Marley, the light and dark tones have been carefully arranged in lines to correspond with the colors of African unity - green, yellow, red and black.